KevinKra/My_notes/DS_ALGs/Foundation/README.md

 5. Describe Logarithmic algorithms.
 6. Describe Polylogarithmic algorithms.
 7. What the the four important rules of Big-0, explain each.
+8. What are cases?
+9. What are the three types of asymptotic analysis?
+10. What is the relationship between the cases and big-o variants?
+11. Explain is time complexity and space complexity.

 ---